Course Of Study Catalog 2025-2026

 ADVANCED ART: (Grade 8)

-This year-long class will build on the student’s foundation in art and basic skills, allowing them to explore favorite mediums in depth.
-Students will expand upon the elements of art and the principles of design with continued exploration of art media and techniques such as drawing, painting, and ceramics.
+This year-long class will build on the student’s foundation in art and basic skills, allowing them to explore their favorite mediums in depth.
+Students will continue to expand their understanding of the elements of art and the principles of design while working with various art media and techniques such as drawing, painting, and ceramics.
 Students are expected to present their personal point of view and think critically about the process while creating unique works of art.
-Recommended donation*: $75 for supplies for student projects which the student will take home.
+Recommended donation*: $100 to cover the cost of materials for student projects, which students will take home.

 CAREER & TECHNOLOGY EDUCATION (CTE) WHEEL: (Grade 7/8)